 VDR software (virtual data room software) is designed for controlled sharing of confidential documents during high-stakes processes such as M&A, fundraising, audits, litigation, real estate transactions, and vendor risk reviews.
 Unlike generic cloud drives, a VDR focuses on traceability, fine-grained permissions, and defensible records.

-A credible VDR experience typically includes identity-driven access, detailed audit trails, watermarking, and structured Q&A. It also emphasizes predictable stakeholder onboarding, because external parties often include advisors, bidders, and regulators who need limited access fast.
+A credible VDR provides identity-driven access, detailed audit trails, watermarking, and structured Q&A. It also emphasizes predictable stakeholder onboarding, because external parties — advisors, bidders, and regulators — often need limited access fast.

 Core capabilities your virtual data room should include